SolomonJs0412/unoGameCustomRules/README.md

-clone from github, I will develop it as soon as I have time
+clone from github, I will develop it as soon as I have time!!!